jkerr13/group2_project1/README.md

 ## **Executive Summary**

+Over the last two years, our lives changed in ways we've never seen before and hopefully will never see again.
+Between stay-at-home orders, record housing prices, market highs and lows our lives will never be the same.
+We have also seen technology rapidly advancing and the fintech industry expanding.
+As we come out of this period, we are seeing high rates of inflation and signs are showing that we may be heading into a recession.
+With this in mind, investors are looking for ways to hedge in a Bull Market and potentially a Recession.

 ## **Concept**
 We wanted to compare the relationships among different asset classes over a period of time to see if any of them seem to hedge the market during downturns.
 The classes that we decided to evaluate are:
 * 10-Year Treasury Bonds from different counties